-MedStar Franklin Square is in a HRSA-designated medically underserved area.
-In response to the recognized need for services to the county's homeless population, MedStar Franklin Square Medical Center collaborated with Healthcare for the Homeless and the Baltimore County Health Department under a HRSA grant to offer a new point of access for primary care.
+MedStar Franklin Square is in a HRSA-designated medically undeserved area.
+In response to the recognized need for services to the county's homeless population, MedStar Franklin Square collaborated with Healthcare for the Homeless and the Baltimore County Health Department under a HRSA grant to offer a new point of access for primary care.
 Needs for specialty care are addressed on an individual basis.
 Many of these needs, as well as similar needs of the larger uninsured or underinsured population, are addressed by our financial assistance policy.
 Both Pediatric and OB/GYN outpatient practices are operated at a loss due to the community need for these services.

-- Timely placement of patients in need of inpatient psychiatry services - Limited availability of outpatient psychiatry services - Limited availability of inpatient and outpatient substance abuse treatment - 2.
-If you list Physician Subsidies in your data in category C of the CB Inventory Sheet, please indicate the category of subsidy, and explain why the services would not otherwise be available to meet patient demand.
+We posed this issue to our physician leadership and case management staff.
+They consistently identified several areas of concern: timely placement of patients in need of inpatient psychiatry services, limited availability of outpatient psychiatry services, limited availability of inpatient and outpatient substance abuse treatment.

+2. If you list Physician Subsidies in your data in category C of the CB Inventory Sheet, please indicate the category of subsidy, and explain why the services would not otherwise be available to meet patient demand.
 The categories include: Hospital-based physicians with whom the hospital has an exclusive contract; Non-Resident house staff and hospitalists; Coverage of Emergency Department Call; Physician provision of financial assistance to encourage alignment with the hospital financial assistance policies; and Physician recruitment to meet community need.

-MedStar Franklin Square's 2013 Community Benefit Report includes subsidies for losses from physician services stemming from serving patients who are uninsured or underinsured, including the Medicaid population.
+MedStar Franklin Square's 2014 Community Benefit Report includes subsidies for losses from physician services stemming from serving patients who are uninsured or underinsured, including the Medicaid population.
 The amount in Primary Care Physician, Hospitalist, and OB/GYN subsidies provides community services and ensures adequate primary care coverage for our community.
 The amount in Emergency/Trauma ensures that the hospital maintains adequate surgical call coverage for the emergency department.
 These subsidies make up for the shortfall in payments related to the cost of providing 24/7 coverage.